Teacher: Ms. Rose

 Our Math Readiness includes rote counting, correct formation of the numerals 0 thru 9, numeral recognition from 0 to 100, sequencing numerals to 100, one-to-one correspondence, geometric shapes (two and three dimensional), patterns, measurement, money, and getting ready for addition and subtraction.
 At St. Joseph’s we use a “concrete” approach to introduce math concepts, utilizing manipulatives with the children actively engaged in the lesson.

-Kindergarten students receive an interim progress report at the November conference.
-They receive a report card at the end of the first semester of school in January and the second semester report card is sent home on the last day of school.
+Kindergarten students will receive a quarterly report that will show skills they have or have not mastered yet and a list of goals to be working on for that quarter.
+They will receive a report card at the end of the first semester of school in January and the second semester report card is sent home on the last day of school.
 Kindergarten students do not receive letter grades on their progress reports, but they are assessed on satisfactorily achieving specific skills in the curriculum.
 The grading scale is “S” for satisfactory and “N” for needs improvement.